 Where can I park?

 A small parking lot is located off our Douglass Boulevard entrance.
-This parking lost is closest to entrance doors and where the largest amount of handicap and families with small children parking is located.
+This parking lot is closest to our entrance doors and provides the most parking specified for those with a handicap and families with small children.
 If you enter through this parking lot and don’t see a spot, continue through the overpass and turn left.
 We have several large parking lots in this alley that is connected to the church’s property.
 All of this parking is available to our guests.

-Karla Temple, Assistant Minister of Music Ministries leads multiple choirs in order to teach and support our young musicians.
+Karla Temple, Assistant Director of Music Ministries leads multiple choirs in order to teach and support our young musicians.
 Karla offers a music class for age 3-Kindergarten, and grade-specific choirs for grades 1-12.

 All of our music ensembles perform in worship and in concerts throughout the year.
 If you’d like to know more about music opportunities, email any one of our directors.